Documents seized by the Federal Police indicate that the purchase of the Covaxin vaccine had no guarantee | Covid's CPI

 This rush, according to the CPI, almost led the Ministry of Health to prepay US$ 45 million to the company, which was not provided for in the agreement.

-The minutes cite three companies: Madison, based in Singapore, a tax haven, representing Barath Biotech; the Brazilian company, Precise and Invexia, from the United Arab Emirates.
+The minutes cite three companies: Madison, based in Singapore, a tax haven, representing Bharat Biotech; the Brazilian company, Precise and Invexia, from the United Arab Emirates.

 The Invexia representative cited in the document is Anudesh Goyal, the target of an investigation in India, which investigates his involvement in an alleged fraudulent scheme of mass testing by Covid.